 Yogurt – Well, maybe this food is a magic bullet.
 Get the plain low fat yogurt with the National Yogurt Association (NYA) seal on it.
 This means that this yogurt has “live and active cultures.”
 Avoid the yogurts whose labels say “made with Active Cultures.”
 These yogurts are probably heat-treated after fermentation.
 If this is the case, all the good bacteria are dead.
 Get Gary B. Huffnagle’s The Probiotics Revolution at the library to find out why this real food is good for the skin, hair, and general health.

 Olive Oil - Extra virgin olive oil is high in monounsaturated fat.
 It's also a source of vitamin E and beta-carotene, nutrients essential for healthy skin.
 Dr. Andrew Weil says, "The monounsaturated fat in olive oil appears to be protective against heart disease, some cancers, and other chronic diseases while saturated fats such as butter and other animal fats and polyunsaturated vegetable oils are associated with increased health risks."
 These are added benefits.
 Dr. Weil also says that not all extra virgin olive oils are created equal.
 The cheap ones, even though "virgin olive oil" is on the label, might not be the real thing.
-By the way, butter is not as horrible as once thought.
+By the way, real butter is not as horrible as once thought.
+Some saturated fats and animal fats are OK too.

 Green Tea - The phytochemicals in tea, called polyphenols, are good for hair as well as for skin.
 They offer some protection against the inflammation one gets from prolonged exposure to the sun.
 The rays of the sun can activate a type of enzyme that degrades collagen and elastin, molecules that give a youthful appearance to the skin.
 These polyphenols with their antioxidant and anti-inflammatory properties protect the skin from many environmental abuses.

 Walnuts - I put them in oatmeal in the morning.
 I sometimes add blueberries to the mix also.
 Walnuts have high concentrations of the omega-3 fatty acids, linoleic acid and linolenic acid (ALA).
 These two nutrients keep the skin soft and smooth.
 Walnuts are also rich in trace minerals that are beneficial to the skin.
-Try Brazil nuts too.
+Try Brazil nuts too, only a few though.
+Brazil nuts are loaded with selenium, an important trace mineral, but too much of this mineral can be toxic.

 Sweet Potatoes - The canned potatoes are probably just as nutritious as the fresh ones, but the baked fresh ones taste great with some olive oil on them.
 Sweet potatoes are a good source of vitamin C and E, but they are a powerful source of beta-carotene.
 Beta-carotene is converted into vitamin A when it is digested.
 Only the amount of vitamin A that the body needs will be made, though, so you cannot get an overdose.
 (You have to be careful about getting an overdose of vitamin A in supplements.
 This can cause hair loss.)
 An adequate amount of vitamin A is important for healthy skin because it fights against the free radicals that cause wrinkles.
 Without adequate vitamin A in the diet the skin often looks dry.